Friday, July 31, 2009

 Heeeeere's Johnny! ♥ 8:01 AM

 The next person to arrive was Freddie Highmore from Finding Neverland, Charlie and the Chocolate Factory, the Spiderwick Chronicles, and August Rush.
-He is about 17 and was so sweet, he signed my notebook for me and when I said thank you, he looked up and said your welcome.
-It was cute.
+He is about 17 a

 Then Johnny showed up.
 He was the only cast member to show up (or so we thought, it turns out Marion Cottilard was there as well but she basically just went straight in) and he took hours signing autographs.
 When he got by us he turned around to go back towards inside and everyone was very disappointed, but his bodyguards told us he would come back, and so did he!
 He turned around and yelled that he would come back!
 About an hour later he made good on his promise, and I now have in my possession Johnny Depp's autograph.
 It looks like gibberish but I don't even care.
 He was shorter than I expected but he was so nice to everyone and so super cool and he's Johnny Depp!
 I could barely walk I was so star struck by him and Claire C. had to help me get my pen cap back on.
 We spent the rest of the night in disbelief!
 Tops Transformers hands down!